pepperkit/java-style-guide/README.md

 ```

 #### Integration Tests
-Integration test class name should end with postfix `IT`.
+Integration test class name should end with postfix `IT` or `IntegrationTest`.

 Example of integration test on class `Cat.java`:
 ```
 CatIT.java
+CatIntegrationTest.java
 ```

 #### Recommendations on Naming Test Methods